liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 Give your developers the freedom to create any presentation layer and content creators the ease of traditional content management tools.
-@product-ver@ provides a decoupled architecture to allow for a range of approaches towards content management and delivery.
+@sharepoint-ver@ provides a decoupled architecture to allow for a range of approaches towards content management and delivery.
 Enterprises can choose a traditional CMS or experience management approach, a full headless approach or a hybrid approach.